 Responsibilities & Pets

 Our dogs are both interesting and fun characters.
 Penga is the oldest, an eight year old Yorkie cross with a touch of 'small man syndrome'.
 He can take a day or two to fully trust new people - but his stomach is the way in to his affections!
 Offer him a few treats and he is your friend!
 He is not a huge fan of being picked up, and although he has never snapped at a child, we do not allow the grandchildren to chase him around, as he used to be afraid of children and we do not want him to regress.
 They love to feed him.

 Shumba is a seven year old male neutered Labrador, a lovely gentle boy who just loves to chase balls and seldom comes back from a walk without finding a new one.
 He loves meeting new people and will always bring you a present when you arrive.
 Pick up his lead and he is yours!...

-They are all neutered and in good health.
+They are both neutered and in good health.
 Shumba needs anti-inflammatory tablets for arthritis from time to time.